The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Data Acquisition

 \subsection{VVVX photometry}

-We employed the near-IR photometry of the VVVX survey, an extension of the Vista Variables in the V{\'i}a L{\'a}ctea (hereafter VVV) survey \citep{2010NewA...15..433M}.
-G11.11--0.12 was covered by tile e0954, as a part of the VVVX Data Release 1.
-The $JHK_s$ images and catalogs of the e0954 tile were retrieved from the European Southern Observatory (ESO) Science Arvhive Facility \footnote{The VVVX datasets are available at https://doi.eso.org/10.18727/archive/68}.
-The VVVX $JHK_s$ catalogs include magnitudes from a series of aperture diameters ranging from $1\arcsec$ to $24\arcsec$ (aperture 1 to aperture 13).
-We use the aperture 3 magnitudes with aperture diameter of $2\arcsec$.
-The calibrated $JHK_s$ magnitudes can be derived from the aperture 3 fluxes and the zero point calibration $MAGZPT$ in the VVVX catalogs using the equation:
+We used the near-IR photometry from the extension of the Vista Variables in the V{\'i}a L{\'a}ctea (hereafter VVVX) survey \citep{2010NewA...15..433M}.
+G11 was covered in tile e0954 as part of the VVVX Data Release 1.
+The $JHK_s$ images and catalogs of the e0954 tile were retrieved from the European Southern Observatory (ESO) Science Archive Facility \footnote{The VVVX datasets are available at https://doi.eso.org/10.18727/archive/68}.
+The VVVX $JHK_s$ catalogs include magnitudes from a series of aperture diameters, ranging from $1\arcsec$ to $24\arcsec$ (aperture 1 to aperture 13).
+The aperture 3 corresponds to an aperture diameter of $2\arcsec$.
+We utilized the aperture 3 measurements of the VVVX photometric catalog.
+The calibrated $JHK_s$ magnitudes can be derived from the aperture 3 fluxes using the following equation:

-where $APCORN$ corresponds to the aperture correction term of aperture 3 that is also integrated in the VVVX catalogs \footnote{See https://www.eso.org/rm/api/v1/public/releaseDescriptions/187}.
+where the zero point calibration $MAGZPT$ and aperture correction term $APCORN$ of aperture 3 are integrated in the same VVVX catalog \footnote{See https://www.eso.org/rm/api/v1/public/releaseDescriptions/187}.

-\subsection{CO Molecular Line Data of G11.11--0.12}
+\subsection{CO Molecular Line Data of G11}